 A change to your occupation or salary may justify a policy adjustment.
 A life event such as marriage, divorce, or children will likely require an adjustment.

 Life gets busy so it’s easy to forget to review your insurance policies when the change occurs.
 To ensure your insurance policies are right for you, consider engaging with a financial advisor who will regularly review your insurance policies and ensure you are best protected at all times.

 As with any policy, don’t forget to check the fine print!

-The Product Disclosure Statement (PDS) helps you understand what is covered in your life insurance policy, and just as importantly, what is not covered.
+The Product Disclosure Statement (PDS) helps you understand what is covered in your insurance policy, and just as importantly, what is not covered.
 It will also help you to know under what circumstances you will be eligible to make a claim.

 An experienced financial advisor can help you further understand how the PDS and policy inclusions could affect you.

 6. Know What’s Already Included in Your Super

 Many superannuation funds include some level of life insurance cover.
 However, often this automatic level of cover may not be enough for your personal circumstances.